bsouthward/teretaka/README.md

 Seen from above, the word-generation algorithm is roughly:

 - Consume a Yaml file listing the phoneme classes (vowel, fricative, etc) in the target language in decreasing order of frequency.
-- Generate the weights for each phoneme list, and the syllable structure list, using the PMF with a Q value for tuning the drop-off.
+- Generate the weights for each phoneme list, and the syllable structure list, using the PMF with a Q value for tuning the drop-off of the resulting list of weights.
 - For each character in the chosen syllable structure, use a weighted choice to grab a phoneme from each list indexed by that character.
 - Output a word, and repeat as needed to have a long list of candidate words.